Bune Information

 Cultural Sensitivity:

 Be mindful of the cultural origins of the practices and traditions you are engaging with.
-Respect for the provenance of occult knowledge underpins successful and respectful practice.
+Respect for the provenance of occult knowledge can underpin successful and respectful practice.

 Emotional Readiness: